teambit/docs/docs/tutorials/bit-vue-tutorial.md

 >Bit is storing the source code of the component, but the code should still remain in your version control system (VCS) such as your Git repository.

-Bit has a large collection of compilers that are open sourced and maintained by Bit team.
-In addition, the community is suggesting compilers that you can use by searching Bit collections.
+Bit has a large collection of compilers that are open source and maintained by the Bit team.
+In addition, the community has created compilers that you can use by searching [Bit collections](https://bit.dev/).

-To build the vue component, you need the [Vue compiler](https://bit.dev/bit/envs/bundlers/vue).
+To build the vue component, you'll need the [Vue compiler](https://bit.dev/bit/envs/bundlers/vue).
 Install the compiler and run this command inside the Vue tutorial repository:

 ```bash